If you made contributions to an IRA in the preceding tax year, you can expect to receive IRS Form 5498.

 Form 5498 tells you the fair market value of all the investments in your IRA account.
 If your IRA is not a Roth IRA, the IRS requires you to begin withdrawing money from the account starting with the calendar year you turn 70 1/2.
 When the custodian of your account prepares your Form 5498, it must report the amount of your required withdrawals or distributions.

-If you fail to withdraw a sufficient amount of funds from your IRA, the IRS penalizes you with a 50 percent tax on that distribution amount.
-The percentage of all funds in the account that you are obligated to withdraw, known as the "required minimum distribution" or RMD, increases as you get older.
+If you are subject to required minimum distributions and fail to withdraw a sufficient amount of funds from your IRA, the IRS can penalize you 50 percent of the amount that should have been distributed.
+The percentage of all funds in the account that you are obligated to withdraw increases as you get older.